bifurcationkit/BifurcationKit.jl/docs/src/tutorials1b.md

-# Temperature model with `ApproxFun`, Spectral collocation (intermediate)
+# Temperature model with `ApproxFun` (intermediate)

 ```@contents
 Pages = ["tutorials1b.md"]
 Depth = 3
 ```

-We reconsider the first example by relying on **spectral collocations** using the package `ApproxFun.jl` which allows very precise function approximation.
+We reconsider the first example by relying on the package `ApproxFun.jl` which allows very precise function approximation.

 > This is one example where the state space, the space of solutions to the nonlinear equation, is not a subtype of `AbstractArray`.
 See [Requested methods for Custom State](@ref) for more informations.